heleah/frontendmentor-rockpaperscissors/README.md

 - View the optimal layout for the game depending on their device's screen size
 - Play Rock, Paper, Scissors against the computer
-- Maintain the state of the score after refreshing the browser _(pending)_
+- Maintain the state of the score after refreshing the browser

 ### Screenshot